Cooperation, International Law of

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.

-1 The term ‘law of co-operation’ has been developed as a counterpart to the term ‘law of coexistence’, the latter describing the traditional modern international law ( Friedman 60–63 ; Peaceful Coexistence ).
-The main feature of such international law of co-operation is the obligation of States to co-operate with each other.
-2 The term ‘co-operation’ has never been defined by an international treaty or a resolution of an international organization.
-Even the Declaration on Principles of International Law concerning Friendly Relations and Co-operation among States...
+1 The term ‘law of co-operation’ has been developed as a counterpart to the term ‘law of coexistence’, the latter describing the traditional modern international law (Friedman 60–63; Peaceful Coexistence).
+The main feature of such international law of co-operation is the obligation of States to co-operate with each other.2 The term ‘co-operation’ has never been defined by an international treaty or a resolution of an international organization.
+Even the Declaration on Principles of International Law concerning Friendly Relations and Co-operation among States in...